CGCL-codes/FIRE/readme.md

 ## Datasets

-We use Old-New-Funcs dataset to store all the vulnerabilities and patches pairs which is used in all the components of FIRE.
+We use Old-New-Funcs dataset to store all the vulnerabilities and patches pairs that are used in all the components of FIRE.

 ### Old-New-Funcs Dataset